 RFID frequencies also vary.
 Low Frequency (125-134 kHz) works at close range for access badges.
 High Frequency (13.56 MHz) powers NFC-based contactless payments.
 Ultra High Frequency (860-960 MHz) handles the warehouse and retail scanning that most people picture when they hear “RFID.”
 Each frequency band has different range, speed, and interference characteristics, which is part of why comparing RFID to a single Bluetooth tracker is an oversimplification.

-The table highlights the fundamental split.
+The widget above lays out the fundamental split.
 AirTag is a consumer device that uses infrastructure already deployed (iPhones).
 RFID is an enterprise system that requires its own dedicated readers and software.
 Neither one is a substitute for the other in most real-world scenarios.

 Within Precision Finding range (about 200 feet with the AirTag 2), the Ultra Wideband radio provides directional arrows and a distance reading on your iPhone screen.
 This is what lets you find keys wedged behind a couch cushion.